Perth’s Optus Stadium will host its first A-League match, with the Grand Final to be played at the 60,000-capacity venue on Sunday.

 It’ll be the first time Perth Glory has hosted a Grand Final in the A-League era, having previously hosted it in the old NSL at Subiaco Oval.

 It’s exactly what the league needs, having endured a largely lacklustre season with some poor crowds and TV numbers.
 A crowd of over 50,000 is expected.
-As of Tuesday night, 42,000 tickets had already been snapped up.

 Sunday’s game won’t clash with any AFL action, perfect weather is expected, and Sage has urged families to take advantage of family-friendly ticket prices.